Keto Diet App - Free Download Keto Diet App - Free Download

 Adapted from Ann's Original Keto Pasta Recipe

-A huge thank you and credit for developing the original keto noodle recipe goes to the amazing Ann from Keto Asian Flavours on YouTube who introduced me to molecular gastronomy.
+A huge thank you and credit for developing the original keto noodle recipe goes to the amazing Ann from Keto Asian Flavors on YouTube who introduced me to molecular gastronomy.
 This recipe is adapted from Ann's keto pasta noodles.

 Ann recommends softening the noodles before cooking by pouring several cups of water to the prepared noodles, and adding 2 tablespoons of lemon or lime juice, plus 1 tablespoon of baking soda.
 I found that I did not need to soften mine but you may need to do this if you use Ann's original noodle recipe which is more sturdy.